Dense gas linked to star-forming regions photoionised by embedded gamma-ray bursts: Abstract

 \section{Abstract}

 { The 1-100 pc region embedding long-duration gamma-ray bursts (lGRBs) has been hitherto unexplored, as extremely high ionisation by the GRB prevents application of optical absorption spectroscopy on such distances.
-We show that the GRB ionising flux imprints a unique time- and spatially-dependent ionisation structure on the gas, that can be probed by X-ray absorption.
-Application of this model to a selected sample of 7 bright GRB X-ray afterglow spectra observed by \textit{XMM-Newton} EPIC-pn enables an independent, quantitative estimation of the density (log(n) $\sim$ 2-4) and distances (5-100 pc) of the ionized absorber directly from the GRB X-ray spectrum, thereby allowing us to locate the absorbing medium of this representative sample of long GRBs in the region of the density-size diagram populated by star-forming regions versus other gravitationally bound objects in the Universe.}
+We show that the GRB ionising flux imprints a unique time- and spatially-dependent ionisation structure on the gas, which can be probed by X-ray absorption.
+Application of this model to a selected sample of 7 bright GRB X-ray afterglow spectra observed by \textit{XMM-Newton} EPIC-pn enables an independent, quantitative estimation of the density (log(n) $\sim$ 2-4) and distances (5-100 pc) of the ionised absorber directly from the GRB X-ray spectrum, thereby allowing us to locate the absorbing medium of this representative sample of long GRBs in the region of the density-size diagram populated by star-forming regions versus other gravitationally bound objects in the Universe.
+Our results provide one of the most direct links between lGRBs and star formation and open the potential of high-resolution X-ray spectroscopy as a powerful probe of star-forming regions that embed GRBs up to the highest redshifts.}

 Gamma-ray bursts (GRBs) are brief bursts of emission detected in $\gamma$ wavelengths.
 They are the most energetic explosions in the Universe with bright emission composed of two well-defined consecutive segments: the eponymous burst of gamma-ray photons called the prompt emission, and the second visible on a longer timescale called afterglow emission.
 GRBs have a dichotomous classification in terms of the duration of the prompt emission, those lasting longer than two seconds have been largely associated with massive stars that explode through core-collapse \citep[collapsar,][]{1993ApJ...405..273W, 2006ApJ...637..914W}, whereas short-duration GRBs are associated to compact object mergers (sGRBs, hereinafter) \citep{2017ApJ...848L..12A, 2017ApJ...848L..15S, 2017ApJ...848L..14G} with a few, notable, exceptions of long duration GRBs that are powered by mergers \citep{2022Natur.612..228T, 2024Natur.626..737L}.
 Throughout the rest of this work, we use \grb\ to mean canonical long-duration gamma-ray bursts powered by collapsars.